kevin8999/Rebuild-Society/00 - Introduction/START HERE.md

 This section of text you are reading right now is "sans-serif".
 Sans comes from the French language and means "without".
 So, "sans-serif" means "without serif".
 No additional lines or extensions are made at the end of a letter's stroke.

-We also rely on external resources that may use fonts or typefaces that differ from this repository.
+External resources in this repository use fonts that differ from this repository.
 We hope the fonts in those external resources will still be readable to you.

 ### Links
 Some words have blue text and an underline [like this](https://google.com).
 These are "links".
 They are a reference to another resource.